gmihaylov/netsuite-chatgpt-chat/README.md

 ## Remembering of previous messages / history / preserving context in ChatGPT
 - Since version 1.1.0, the Service Suitelet is sending back all messages from the previous conversation to the ChatGPT API.
-- Context is preserved by the current user in the JSON file (each user has its own file).
+- Context / Chat History with ChatGPT is preserved by the current user in the JSON file (each user has its own file).
-- Even if you log out from NetSuite and log in again on the other day, your conversation context will be preserved, and you can ask what you asked previously.
+- Even if you log out from NetSuite and log in again on the other day, your conversation context with ChatGPT will be preserved, and you can ask what you asked previously.

 ![App Screenshot](screenshots/screenshot10.png)
 - History of previous conversation with ChatGPT is preserved in the Script Folder in format UserID.json.
 You can delete previous conversation by deleting the JSON file.